Spoffy/SPARQLDetective/README.md

     //How long to wait for the SPARQL query to complete before aborting. const SPARQL_TIMEOUT = 20;

-    //Path to the list of predicates
+    //Path to the list of predicates and namespaces relative to the root of the software const NAMESPACE_FILE_PATH = "etc/namespaces.txt";
-    const PREDICATE_FILE_PATH = "predicates.txt";
+    const PREDICATE_FILE_PATH = "etc/predicates.txt";
 }
 ```